 The success or failure of any business depends on its ability to understand its customers - building a product that reflects their needs and finding the right messaging for marketing to attract users with the highest intent.
-The implementation and use of a Voice of the Customer program help you do just this, collect, segment, and analyze actionable user feedback in a way that's easy to take action on.
+The implementation and use of a Voice of the Customer program helps you do this: collect, segment, and analyze actionable user feedback in a way that's easy to take action on.